 Have you ever been so confident about what you think that you ignore the advice of others?

 Need: <ill.
 Urgency – empty playground> When I was in primary school, the teachers would give us hints every lesson on what to study for an exam.
 To me, the final exam is so far away in late October.
 It is ok.
 I can ignore it.
 Why bother?
 When it is about two months nearing the exam period, she would remind us once again to start our revision… yada yada yada… but during that time it’s the best time to go to the playground cos normally it is packed with children.
 I think you when it is 1 week before the exam it is even better, no children are playing at the playground at all.
 I could have it all to myself hahaha… when it’s the day before the exam.
-Have you ever experience the kind of panic that you don’t know what to do and you try to justify everything studies a little bit.
+Have you ever experienced the kind of panic that you don’t know what to do and you try to justify everything studies a little bit.
 I would regret how come I didn’t start studying early?
 I didn’t know the seriousness of my teacher’s warning.
 Do we know the urgency of the warning?
 In today’s passage 1 Kings 9, Prophet Jeremiah is giving us a very serious warning.

 Subject: What should we guard our heart against?

 Background: The main theme of the Book first Kings talks about division.
 The rise and fall of kings.
-King Solomon started real in chapters 3-8 where King Solomon in his first encounter with God at Gibeon (1 King 3:5).
+King Solomon started real in chapters 3-8 where King Solomon in his first encounter with God at Gibeon (1 Kings 3:5).
 He asked God for wisdom and it was given to him.
 He was the wisest man at that time.
 He obeyed God and gains popularity and wealth.
 Today, 1 Kings 9 started with Solomon’s second encounter with God at Gibeon after he completes building the temple of God and all that his heart desires.

 Preview: Today’s passage will show us three ways to guard our hearts.
 First is the first God’s warnings.
 Secondly, is to remember God’s grace.
 Thirdly, is to guard against the desires of our heart.